Aventurera: Reviews

 When Alberto Gout directed Aventurera, the filmmaker already had a solid industrial experience.
 It is, in fact, in his fourteenth film, for which he was hired by the Calderón studios in order to make a vehicle for showcasing his exclusive actress Ninón Sevilla, who had worked for Calderon studios since Pecadora (1947).
 Aventurera has the perfect industrial film ingredients that bind to the Rumberas film genre of the 1940s and 1950s: five intermediate sung (with the voices of Ana Maria Gonzalez and Pedro Vargas), three impossible musical numbers (created by Ninón Sevilla), an emblematic story of innocence and perversion.

 Ninón Sevilla turning crazy all the critics of Cahiers du cinéma, which wrote some of the most ardent pages that have been engaged of any Mexican actress in that journal.

-The film inspired the 1990s and 2000s success stage play produced by the actress Carmen Salinas.
-The stage production featured the Mexican stars Edith González, Itatí Cantoral, Maribel Guardia and many others.
+Stage play

+The film inspired the 1990s and 2000s successful stage musical play produced by the actress Carmen Salinas, adapted for the stage by playwright Carlos Olmos, directed by Enrique Pineda, choreographed by Jorge Becerril.
+Over the years, the stage production featured Mexican stars Edith González, Itatí Cantoral, Maribel Guardia and many others.
+The show opened on August 28th, 1997, at Salón Los Ángeles, one of Mexico's most iconic dance halls, and it recreated the dance, music and ambiance of Mexican nightclubs during the 1940s.
+Olmos' stage adaptation featured additional characters not in the movie, including "Bugambilia," a fugitive who poses as a woman entertainer to escape the authorities, and "Comandante Treviño," a corrupt police chief.
+The music was played live on stage by the Chuy Millán Orchestra, and featured a collection of classic mambo, rumba and cha-cha-cha tunes.
+A cast album featuring 24 tracks on CD was released in 1999.
+Over 15 years, the show transferred to various venues, including Teatro Blanquinta, and toured internationally.

+A new stage musical adaptation opened at Salón Los Ángeles on June 13th, 2024, featuring a new script by Ximena Escalante Muñoz, new musical numbers, and new staging directed by Eric Morales.
+The story eliminated the characters created by Olmos in 1997, and followed the movie's storyline closer than the previous adaptation, with few slight variations.
+The production received negative reviews and was a financial failure.
+It closed on September 8th, 2024.
+Producer Juan Osorio announced that this version would go on tour, but media reports later indicated that the tour will not materialize.